-The COVID-19 pandemic has posed fundamental challenges in how we talk to local people and communities.
-Although we have had to prioritise the health, safety and welfare of patients, staff and wider society in our response to the pandemic, we have also been working hard to ensure that the voices of our local communities still sit at the heart of our decision making processes.
+The COVID-19 pandemic posed fundamental challenges in how we talked to local people and communities but also encourage new thinking.
+Although we had to and still have to prioritise the health, safety and welfare of patients, staff and wider society in our response to the pandemic, we have also been working hard to ensure that the voices of our local communities still sit at the heart of our decision making processes.

 We know that health and care services can be improved if we can learn more about the views, experiences and concerns of local people and communities.
 The introduction of restrictions on everyday activities and face to face activities has mean that we have had to rethink how we reach out to people.
 We recognise a continued and critical need to talk to and hear local people and patients throughout this time.

-As part of a wide reaching engagement programme we are pleased to share our new Insight and Involvement Portal as well as developments to our online Community Panel.
+As part of a wide reaching engagement programme we are pleased to share our new Insight and Involvement Portal with you.

 The portal will: